floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

  */
 ```

-So it actually returns a set of three, strictly seen 4, *different* types of data for a country:
+So it actually returns a set of three, strictly speaking four, *different* types of data for a country:

 - Country name
 - Country IDs: